Overview

 Testing and pinging

-During the webhook configuration process, when enable/disable changes or whenever the webhook is tested from the UI, SAIVA AI will issue special requests denoted in the type property as either "ping" or "test" to indicate the webhook's functionality & integrity is being tested.
+During the webhook configuration process, when enabling/disabling changes or whenever the webhook is tested from the UI, SAIVA AI will issue special requests denoted in the type property as either "ping" or "test" to indicate the webhook's functionality & integrity is being tested.
 In both cases, the consuming party should return 200 Ok, otherwise the webhook will be disabled.

 Ping & Test Examples: